XpiritBV/azure-virtual-desktop/README.md

 2. Prod

 ## Variable Group(s)
-AVD
+Name: **AVD**
 - Subscription.Test = `subscriptionID for test environment`
-- Subscription.Prod = `subscriptionID for prod environment`
+- Subscription.Prod = `subscriptionID for prod environment, can be the same as for test`
 - AzureResourceManagerConnection = `Name of your Azure Service Connection`
 - LocalAdminName = `username of the localadmin account for the VMs`
 - LocalAdminPassword = `password of the localadmin account for the VMs`
+- FSLogixProfileStoragePrefix = `prefix for the FSLogix profile storage account`
+- softwareStorageAccountName - `name of the storage account for the software`

 ## Pipeline(s)
 Two (2) pipelines are used: